The Jerry Springer Show: 2009–2018: Move to Connecticut and final years

-The CW acquired rerun rights to the show to fill an hour in their daytime timeslot that previously aired The Robert Irvine Show.
-The CW, which began airing the show on September 10, 2018, has first right to the episodes that have been produced but remain unaired, which number in the "dozens".
-The CW also had the right to ask that production of the series be revived in the future.
-The CW announced its intent to end its reruns of Springer in September 2021 as a reorganizing of its programming lineup (replacing its daytime block with a Saturday night lineup, which neither the CW nor its predecessors have programmed since they launched in 1995).

-An additional block of reruns was offered to Springer's existing affiliate base for the 2018–19 season; those still carrying that rerun block transitioned to Springer's above-mentioned new show Judge Jerry on September 9, 2019.
+On June 13, 2018, NBCUniversal ended production of new episodes of the show after 27 seasons.
+The show's final tapings took place on July 6, 2018, and its final episode aired on July 26, 2018, with reruns continuing on The CW until September 10, 2021 and in syndication until September 6, 2024.
+In his Final Thoughts of the last taping, Jerry said regarding his twenty five years and experience with his guests:

 Controversies over authenticity and violence

-In the late 1990s, the show was quite popular and controversial, so much so that it caused contemporaries like Jenny Jones, Maury Povich, Montel Williams, and Ricki Lake to "revamp" their own shows in order to improve ratings.
+In the late 1990s, The Jerry Springer Show was quite popular and controversial; the program was so popular that it caused contemporaries like Jenny Jones, Maury Povich, and Ricki Lake to "revamp" their own shows in order to improve ratings.
 However, major figures in television, along with many religious leaders, had called for the show's removal and considered it to be of bad taste.
 The phrase "Jerry Springer Nation" began to be used by some who see the program as being a bad influence on the morality of the United States.

 In 1997 and 1998, the show reached its ratings peak, at one point becoming the first talk show in years to beat The Oprah Winfrey Show.
 It featured almost non-stop fighting between guests—5 to 12 per day during one April 1998 week—and religious figures and even other TV personalities complained.
 Chicago City Council suggested that if the fistfights and chair-throwing were real, then the guests should be arrested for committing acts of violence in the city, as alderman Ed Burke was concerned over the fact that the off-duty Chicago police officers serving as security guards for the program failed to take legal action against fighting guests.
 Springer explained that the violence on the program "look[ed] real" to him, also arguing that the fighting on the show "never, ever, ever glamorizes violence".
 Ultimately, the City Council chose not to pursue the matter.
 Because of this probe and other external and internal pressures, the fighting was taken off the show temporarily before being allowed again in a less violent nature.
 In the years of the show having toned down the fights, viewership declined but remained respectable by the newer standards of daytime television ratings.